Nonviolent revolution: Overview

 Historical examples of nonviolent resistance for significant political change go back as far as Ancient Rome.
-The majority plebian class of Rome held general strikes and abandoned the city to force changes in the written constitution of the Republic.
+The majority plebeian class of Rome held general strikes and abandoned the city to force changes in the written constitution of the Republic.

 Nonviolent revolution was popularized in the 20th century by the satyagraha philosophy of Mahatma Gandhi, who guided the people of India to independence from Britain.
 Despite the violence of the Partition of India following independence, and numerous revolutionary uprisings which were not under Gandhi's control, India's independence was achieved through legal processes after a period of national resistance rather than through a military revolution.